 Prepare GKE infrastructure for DRA workloads

-This document explains how to set up your Google Kubernetes Engine (GKE) infrastructure to support dynamic resource allocation (DRA) .
-The setup steps include creating node pools that use GPUs or TPUs, and installing DRA drivers in your cluster.
-This document is intended for platform administrators who want to reduce the complexity and overhead of setting up infrastructure with specialized hardware devices.
+This document explains how to manually set up your Google Kubernetes Engine (GKE) infrastructure to support dynamic resource allocation (DRA) .
+The setup steps include creating node pools that use GPUs and installing DRA drivers.

 Limitations